deeplearning4j/deeplearning4j-docs/deepautoencoder.md

 The key to artificial intelligence has always been the representation. - Jeff Hawkins
 ```

+NOTE: Deep Belief Networks and RBMs have been deprecated in dl4j

 A deep autoencoder is composed of two, symmetrical [deep-belief networks](./deepbeliefnetwork.html) that typically have four or five shallow layers representing the encoding half of the net, and second set of four or five layers that make up the decoding half.